-I'm glad you found this article because you are about to learn something that most web hosts won't tell you about building online stores.
+I'm glad you found this article because I am going to tell you what most websites will never tell you about creating an online store.

 It will keep you from making a common mistakes countless people make when creating their first store.

 Now before I continue, let me just say that I didn't write this article to discourage you from building an online store.

 I wrote it to educate so you won't fall into the same trap so many other beginners find themselves in when first starting out.